Welcome to Millstones.com

 Genuine Antique Millstones and Sugar Cane Syrup Kettles provide unique historical enhancements to your home or business landscape.
 Our Millstones and cast iron Sugar Cane Syrup Kettles are genuine historical artifacts recovered from all over the United States, but mostly here from the South.

-Millstones (also called grist mill stones) have always been symbol of both the harvest and hospitality, and make a great conversation starter.
+Millstones (also called grist mill stones), since they were part of the harvest, have always been a symbol of hospitality, and make a great conversation starter.

 Syrup Kettles are relics of the South and available in four basic sizes, make fabulous fountain bases, planters, even fire pits.